 The "Spilstead Model" SM was developed in 2004 in an attempt to align the service with world-wide research and best practice.
 The model has been designed to maximize the benefits of the three-primary evidence-based modes of intervention within a comprehensive and integrated centre-based approach.
 The SM combines parent support and professional home visiting with parent-child attachment interventions while also providing a multi-disciplinary centre-based early childhood development program.

-In late 2006 the Dalwood Spilstead Service partnered with the Benevolent Society to provide "Brighter Futures" services in the Northern Sydney region for clients referred under the Family and Community Services (FACS) Early Intervention Program
+In late 2006 the Dalwood Spilstead Service partnered with the Benevolent Society to provide "Brighter Futures" services in the Northern Sydney region for clients referred by the De[artment of Communities and Justice.

 95% of brain development occurs in the first 5 years!
 Children from vulnerable and stressed families are at risk of attention, language, learning and behavioural problems.
 These children can later experience school failure, social difficulties and ant-social behaviour.